MaibornWolff/codecharta/visualization/README.md

 Once you have installed the project, you can use all grunt tasks described in the next section.

-#### Install web application on server

--   Download or build latest web version.
--   Copy all files (dist/app or the downloaded directory) to a served directory which is accessible from the internet.

 ## Tasks

 #### Build